Diet for Lowering Cholesterol

 So, in summary, following a no-fat diet is dangerous.
 Your body needs good fat in certain quantities each and every day.
 What you want to avoid is the bad fats, the trans and hydrogenated fats and oils which are artificially processed to make foods last longer.
 (That's why that fast food burger that's been sitting there for weeks tastes fresh!)

-Lowering Triglycerides - Get your triglyceride levels checked
+Lowering Triglycerides - Get your levels checked regularly

 Make sure you get your triglyceride levels checked as part of your next blood test.
-Whether or not your triglyceride levels are high, you should do your part to keep levels down, following the tips on this page.
+Whether or not your levels are high, you should do your part to keep them down, following the tips on this page.

 A triglyceride test along with the three other blood tests we discuss on this site will indicate whether or not you are at risk of developing heart disease.

-Following are some of the important dietary supplements for lowering triglyceride levels:
+Following are some of the important dietary supplements for lowering your levels:

 Fish Oil - By now you've certainly heard about the importance of Omega 3 fatty acids in promoting heart health.
 Doctors and nutritionists have recommended Omega 3's for years, and recently fish oil has been the most recommended source for the essential Omega 3 fatty acids DHA and EPA.
 These two fatty acids are the most readily absorbed by the body (much more so than the ALA found in flax seed oil).
 Read more about fish oil here.